 |Program Description and Goals||MD/MS in Biomedical Informatics Admission Process||Requirements for International Applicants||Application Deadlines|

-The MD/MS Dual Degree program is for students aiming to be both physicians and informaticians.
-Through this unique program, students earning a Doctor of Medicine (MD) also study at SBMI and earn a Master of Science in Biomedical Informatics during their four years of medical school.
+The MD/MS Dual Degree pathway program is for students aiming to be both physicians and informaticians.
+Through this unique program, students earning a Doctor of Medicine (MD) also study at McWilliams School of Biomedical Informatics at UTHealth Houston and earn a Master of Science in Biomedical Informatics during their four years of medical school.

 The applicant should present a completed application and official documentation of the following:

-Applicant materials will be organized into a portfolio for review by the SBMI Admissions, Progression and Graduation (APG) Committee.
+Applicant materials will be reviewed by the McWilliams School of Biomedical Informatics Admissions, Progression and Graduation (APG) Committee.
 The committee will consider such areas as:

 Fall admission - July 1